ScottLogic/openapi-forge/README.md

 This project is still in active development, these steps will be simplified and streamlined soon.

-Clone this repository, and install globally:
+Clone this repository, and install locally then globally:

 ~~~
+$ npm install
 $ npm install --global
 ~~~